Tiny-Earth/DiscoveryDatabaseGuide/site/src/entries/dilution.md

 # Serial Dilution Plate

 Serial Dilution Plates are the first stage of the Tiny Earth research flow in which students identify Isolates of their own.
-To create an entry of this type, visit "My Entries," locate the Environmental Sample that was diluted to create the Serial Dilution Plate, and click "Add dilution" under that Sample.
+To create an entry of this type, visit [My Entries](https://discovery.tinyearth.wisc.edu/my-entries/), locate the Environmental Sample that was diluted to create the Serial Dilution Plate, and click "Add dilution" under that Sample.

 !!! tip "Recommended: Create Isolates First"
     This entry type refers to both Environmental Samples and Isolates.
 Because it records information about the position, morphology, and other details of an isolate on a plate, it may be simpler to [create those Isolates first](isolate.md), then return here to record information about them in relation to this plate.